These best environmental films of all time are not only marvellously entertaining, but educational, too

 Today, one of those serious issues is, of course, the environment.

-Deforestation, pollution and species extinction are some of the biggest stories of our time, and many of the world’s best storytellers are bringing these issues to life on film, and that’s a great thing: a well-crafted movie can actually bring us closer to nature and inspire us to protect it.
+Deforestation, pollution and species extinction are some of the biggest stories of our time.
+And many of the world’s best storytellers are bringing these issues to life on film.
+That’s a great thing!
+While documentaries are great, well-crafted movie with a plot focused on the planet can actually bring us closer to nature and inspire us to protect it.

-Searching for credible yet compelling content can be overwhelming, but here, we’ve rounded up some of the best environmental films of all time.
+Searching for credible yet compelling content can be overwhelming.
+But here, we’ve rounded up some of the best environmental films of all time.
 These movies are real-life thrillers, where humans can be both the heroes and villains.
-We tried to choose a variety films that deliver different kinds of environmental messages, and that are available to watch in most countries around the world.
+We tried to choose a variety of ecological films that deliver different kinds of environmental messages.

-Whether your taste leans towards old sci-fi, animation, or documentaries, this list of the 10 best environmental films of all time offers something for everyone.
+Whether your taste leans towards old school sci-fi, animation, or adventure, this list of the best environmental films of all time offers something for everyone.
 What are your favourites?
 And what did we miss?

 For me, this is possibly one of THE best environmental films of all time!